 Biotest sees itself not just as an employer, but as a member of society, in Dreieich and at its international locations.
 We not only create jobs in these regions, we also invest in the qualifications, social security and future prospects of our employees.
+We create prospects for young people on the job market not only by permanently increasing the number of traineeship positions.
+We have also exploited the size and technical complexity of Biotest Next Level to the point where we can henceforth train mechatronics engineers and warehouse logistics personnel.

 Many companies in the vicinity supply us with goods and services.
-We are the largest employer one of the largest business tax payers in Dreieich, which makes a significant contribution to the municipal budget and to the community.
+We are the largest employer, one of the largest business tax payers in Dreieich, which makes a significant contribution to the municipal budget and to the community.
+By making a donation to the Dreieich fire brigade, we have helped to improve health and safety with special vehicles ensuring that the emergency services are now exposed to potential pollutants for as little or no time as possible.